 (above): Jaap van Zweden conducts the New York Philharmonic.
 Credit: Chris Lee.

-In 2015, The New York Philharmonic This Week received the Grand Jury Prize at the New York Festivals International Broadcast Competition and it has consistently won top prizes (16 in the last two seasons alone) in categories that include Best Director, Best Sound, and Best Regularly Scheduled Music Program from The New York Festivals, the AVA Digital Awards, and the Hermes Creative Awards.
+The New York Philharmonic This Week gives millions of listeners around the world the opportunity to hear select recent performances as well as programs curated from the Orchestra’s archives and commercial recordings.
+The series’ honors have included the Grand Jury Prize at the New York Festivals International Broadcast Competition and multiple top prizes for Best Director, Best Sound, and Best Regularly Scheduled Music Program from The New York Festivals, the AVA Digital Awards, and the Hermes Creative Awards.

 Select broadcasts are available on the Philharmonic’s website, nyphil.org.
-Emmy and Golden-Globe Award-winning actor Alec Baldwin is the host of the program, New York Philharmonic Associate Director of Media Mark Travis is the writer and producer, and New York Philharmonic Audio Director Lawrence Rock is the engineer for the series.
+Emmy and Golden Globe Award-winning actor Alec Baldwin is the host of the program, New York Philharmonic Director of Media Production Mark Travis is the writer and producer with assistance from Associate Producer Ian Good, and New York Philharmonic Audio Director Lawrence Rock is the engineer for the series.
+The Executive Producers are Isaac Thompson, Lisa Grow, Justin Brown, and Adam Crane.